 “We’ve used these images to validate models of the solar magnetic field and things like electron densities and temperatures,” said Battams.
 “There’s all kinds of unique science you can do by watching these icy bodies travel through this extreme environment.”

 SOHO is a cooperative effort between ESA and NASA.
 Mission control is based at NASA Goddard.
-SOHO’s Large Angle and Spectrometric Coronagraph Experiment, or LASCO, which is the instrument that provides most of the comet imagery, was built by an international consortium, led the U.S. Naval Research Lab in Washington, D.C.
+SOHO’s Large Angle and Spectrometric Coronagraph Experiment, or LASCO, which is the instrument that provides most of the comet imagery, was built by an international consortium, led by the U.S. Naval Research Lab in Washington, D.C.